Home GastronomyMy favorite Italian restaurants in Paris

 Damigiana (closed)

-This half-gastronomic, half-bistro Italian restaurant is located a stone’s throw from the Sentier metro station and Les Halles in the heart of Paris, in a chic and warm setting.
-The wines and cold cuts offered at the restaurant are imported directly from small Italian producers.
-And in the kitchen, you’ll find a chef originally from northern Italy who offers inventive and creative cuisine.
+This Italian restaurant, half-gourmet, half-bistro, is located a stone’s throw from the Sentier metro station and Les Halles in the heart of Paris, in a chic and warm setting.
+The wines and deli meats offered at the restaurant are imported directly from small Italian producers.
+And in the kitchen, there is a chef from northern Italy who offers inventive and creative cuisine.

-On their summer menu: tomato and watermelon gazpacho, calamarata with saffron and zucchini (12 €); Burrata from Puglia, crunchy peas and fava beans, pea cream and basil pesto (18 €); swordfish tataki, coconut milk panna cotta (27 €); risotto with Prosecco (19 €), seaweed, bottarga (dried mullet roe), and katsuobushi shavings (fermented and dried bonito flakes); or even white peach millefeuille (9 €) and “This is not a tiramisu” with ladyfinger crumble, mascarpone cream, and coffee and coffee liqueur siphon (9 €), and many other dishes straight from northern Italy.
-As for drinks, Damigiana offers a menu that honors spritz (the menu offers 5 different and very original ones, prices between 8 € and 12 €), the summer cocktail with different Italian spirits!
+On their summer menu: tomato and watermelon gazpacho, saffron and zucchini calamarata (12 €); Burrata from Puglia, crunchy peas and fava beans, pea cream and basil pesto (18 €); swordfish tataki, coconut milk panna cotta (27 €); risotto with Prosecco (19 €), seaweed, bottarga (dried mullet roe), and bonito flakes (dried and fermented bonito belly); or even white peach mille-feuille (9 €) and “This is not a tiramisu” with ladyfinger crumble, mascarpone cream, and coffee and coffee liqueur siphon (9 €), and many other dishes straight from northern Italy.
+Regarding drinks, Damigiana offers a menu that highlights spritzes (the menu offers 5 different and very original ones, prices between 8 € and 12 €), the summer cocktail with various Italian spirits!

 Tested in 2022